Hiring a Car in Cyprus: A Complete Road Trip Guide

 Speed limits

-Speed limits are signposted.
+Speed limits are shown in kilometres per hour.
 In many built-up areas the limit is commonly 50 km/h.
-On interurban roads it is often 80 km/h, while motorways typically have a maximum speed limit of 100 km/h and a minimum speed of 65 km/h.
+On interurban roads it is often 80 km/h, while motorways usually have a maximum speed limit of 100 km/h and a minimum of 65 km/h.
+Always follow the posted signs, as local limits can vary.

 Parking

-Parking is usually straightforward in resort areas, but city centres such as Nicosia, Limassol and Paphos can be busier.
-Use official car parks where possible and pay close attention to kerb markings, signs, and any time restrictions.
+Parking is usually manageable in resort areas, but city centres such as Nicosia, Limassol and Paphos can be busier.
+Use official car parks where possible and pay close attention to signs, kerb markings, ticket machines and time restrictions.

-Main roads and motorways are generally in good condition.
-Mountain roads in the Troodos region can be narrower and more winding, so allow more time and drive carefully, especially after dark or in poor weather.
+Main roads and motorways are generally good, but routes in the Troodos Mountains can be narrow, winding and slower than expected.
+Allow extra time, use lower gears on descents, and avoid rushing bends, especially after dark or in poor weather.

 Roundabouts

-Roundabouts are widely used throughout Cyprus.
-Slow down on approach, choose your lane early, and signal clearly when leaving.
-They are very common around airport approaches and urban routes.
+Roundabouts are common throughout Cyprus, especially near airports, towns and resort areas.
+Slow down on approach, choose your lane early, give way to traffic already on the roundabout, and signal clearly when leaving.

 Practical driving advice and safety

-- Documents: keep your driver’s license, passport or ID card, and rental agreement accessible.
+- Documents: keep your driver’s licence, passport or ID card, and rental agreement accessible.

 - Left-side driving: visitors from mainland Europe should take extra care during the first day or two.